vtex-apps/io-documentation/docs/en/Recipes/development/linking-an-app.md

 To link your app and start seeing your changes in real time, follow the instructions below:

 1. Make sure you already are logged into the desired account and using a Developer workspace;
-2. Using your terminal, acess the app's directory in your local files;
+2. Using your terminal, access the app's directory in your local files;
 3. Once in the accurate directory, type the following command in the terminal:

 `vtex link`

 After that, IO performs a series of tasks on its own until the following message is displayed in the terminal, once everything is OK: `App linked successfully`

 From then on, every change can be seen in your browser in real time.
-But remember: the changes remain in your local files and can only be seen using the workspace you are workingon.
+But remember: the changes remain in your local files and can only be seen using the workspace you are working on.

-If you are confortable with your changes and want to **make your changes publicly available** , verify our [documentation](https://vtex.io/docs/recipes/development/making-your-new-app-version-publicly-available) for it.
+If you are comfortable with your changes and want to **make your changes publicly available** , verify our [documentation](https://vtex.io/docs/recipes/development/making-your-new-app-version-publicly-available) for it.

 <div class="alert alert-info">